 DeFi hacks on the rise

-Since the start of the year until July, DeFi-related hacks totaled $361 million — an increase of nearly three times from all of 2020, according to cryptocurrency compliance company CipherTrace.
+From the start of the year until July, Defi-related hacks totaled $361 million — an increase of nearly three times from all of 2020, according to cryptocurrency compliance company CipherTrace.

 Defi-related fraud is also on the rise.
 In the first seven months of the year, it accounted for 54% of total crypto fraud volume versus 3% for all of last year.